panCtrlV/bigDataStat-book/sparkr.md

     Spark stores data in memory between operations, as opposed to writing data to disk required by Hadoop.
 This makes iterative algorithm and interactive data analysis possible and efficient in Spark

   * Core API (Scala, Python) is general purpose

+    All language functionality of Scala can be accessed from within Spark.

   * Interactive programming environment

 - SparkR architecture